Enhancing Responsiveness with Redis Client-Side Caching

 The code is somewhat complex.

-• Subsequently, invalidation messages are subscribed to.
+- Subsequently, the invalidation message is subscribed to.

 1func (r *RedisClient) Get(key string) (any, error) {